makrai/notes/sap1904-socialIQA-commonsense.md

 * Figure 5: Dev accuracy when training BERT-large with various number of examp
 * significantly improve over a random baseline of 33% with only a few hundred
-  * starts to converge after around 20k examples, providing evidence that
+  * starts to converge after around 20k examples
-  * human performance (86.9%)
+  * human performance is 86.9%
   * to reach >80%, the model would require nearly 1 million training examples

 ### Error Analysis